B. V. Nandini Reddy: Career

-Reddy was introduced to Gangaraju Gunnam through a mutual friend and in 1995 she worked on his children's movie Little Soldiers as an Assistant Director.
+Reddy was introduced to Gangaraju Gunnam through a mutual friend and in 1995 she worked on his children's film, Little Soldiers, as an assistant director.
 After that film was released, cinematographer Rasool Ellore introduced her to Krishna Vamsi, who refused at the time to take her into his team.
 She was idle for a year before being offered work on the Kannada film Santhi Santhi Santhi.
-Actress Ramya Krishnan then persuaded Vamsi to take her for his next project, Chandralekha.
-She became an integral part of Vamsi's team up to and including the filming of Shakti, a Hindi remake of Anthahpuram.
+Actress Ramya Krishnan then persuaded Vamsi to take her for his next film, Chandralekha (1998).
+She became an integral part of Vamsi's team till the filming of Murari (2001) and Shakti, the Hindi remake of Anthahpuram (1998).

 Vamsi sent Reddy to Daggubati Suresh Babu, with whom she has worked for Suresh Productions.

 In 2019, she directed her fourth film Oh!
-Baby, starring Samantha Akkineni.
+Baby, starring Samantha Ruth Prabhu.
 Produced by People's Media Productions and Guru Films along with Suresh Productions, this is the second time Samantha and Reddy worked together.